 I saw you leave right after last Sunday’s service.
 You mumbled a polite excuse when some members invited you to stay for lunch, but I saw the tension and unease in your face.

 You’ve often confided in me about how you feel worse in church than outside—more lonely, more misunderstood, more different than ever.
 Everyone in church already has his own group of friends, you said, or grew up there because of his parents, so they all know one another.
 You’re not from the same background and you feel like an outsider.
 They are nice to you but it feels so fake; every week, it’s the same “how-are-you” conversation—over-friendly and yet superficial.
 You get tired of it, and you don’t feel that anyone really knows you.
 You don’t feel that you belong, yet you worry that there’s something wrong with you for feeling this way.

 You’re more comfortable when it’s just you and me.
 Why not simply drop the organized religion? you wonder.
 The preacher sometimes has an insightful message from the Bible, but you can just download the recording and listen to it on your own, you reason.
 So you’re thinking of giving church a miss from now on.
 After all, you’ve visited a string of different churches, but the experience is still the same.
 You’re just not the happy-clappy “church” type, you told me.

 But what kept me going, when feelings and experiences could change day to day, was God’s unchanging plan and purpose.
 He made me King over everything (Ephesians 1:21).
-For more than 30 years I didn’t feel like a king, nor receive a king’s treatment, but that didn’t change the truth!
+For more than 30 years I didn’t receive a king’s treatment, but that didn’t change the truth!
 God also assembled believers around me—that’s what church is.

 Here, then, are two truths about church that I thought to share with you.